 – Mark Van Doren

 Carrie Purcell Kahler is classically trained and studied piano for eleven years.
-She has been teaching now for sixteen years, and focuses on exposing students to a wide variety of music while having fun.
+She has been teaching now for eighteen years, and focuses on exposing students to a wide variety of music while having fun.
 She tailors each student’s method books and repertoire to individual strengths and preferences.
 Each student learns theory, note recognition, sight reading, composition, and performance.
 She has casual recitals three times a year; one in fall, one in winter, and one in late spring.
 Students also have the opportunity to participate in the Music Artistry Program and the Young Composers Project.

 2020 -2021 term and recital dates

 Explore Seattle’s musical community, including piano tuning and moving recommendations

 Multidisciplinary artist Carrie Purcell Kahler teaches from her home studio in North Seattle, and is a member of the Washington State Music Teachers Association, affiliated with the Music Teachers National Association, and regularly volunteers for her local chapter.
 She has been composing since she could plunk out Mary Had A Little Lamb, and her awards include third place in the WSMTA’s Young Composer’s Project (1998) and first place in the WSMTA Young Composer’s Project (2000).
 She composed the music for her own wedding march, for the genre-bending Not From Around Here, and led a project, Formal Inquiry, exploring sonata form with musicians, poets, and visual artists.
 She regularly arranges music for her students and accepts occasional commissions.
 She is currently accepting new students for the 2021 – 2022 school term.